OnlyFans in College: The Honest Guide Students Actually Need

 Privacy: The College-Specific Challenges

-Imagine the difference between a creator who launched without thinking about privacy and a creator who spent a week building privacy infrastructure before posting a single piece of content.
-The first is one identifiable detail away from a problem they can’t control.
+The difference between a creator who launched without thinking about privacy and one who spent a week building privacy infrastructure before posting: the first is one identifiable detail away from a problem they can’t control.
 The second has a system that absorbs risk.
-The infrastructure takes a week to build.
-The consequences of skipping it can follow you for years.

 Campus-Specific Privacy Strategies